ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency Service:

 : an entity that maintains and extends the Registry, and endorses its state.
 A Transparency Service is often referred to by its synonym Notary.
-A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Registry .
-The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.
+A Transparency Service can be a complex distributed system, and SCITT requires the SCITT instance to provide many security guarantees about its Registry .
+The identity of a SCITT instance is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt: